When 15-year-old Caleb was diagnosed with Stage 4 brain and spine cancer it took away many of the dreams he had to accomplish in his life.

-A barefoot man dressed as Jesus with a cross strapped across his back ran in Sunday's New York City marathon.
+A barefoot man dressed as Jesus with a cross strapped across his back ran his latest marathon on Sunday in Japan.

 The man posted his bib number, B70538, to the front of his cross, and completed the course barefoot.

 Lamenting that the United States is losing its "decency as a nation," Republican lobbyist Jack Burkman announced Monday that he is preparing legislation that would ban gay athletes from playing in the National Football League.

 Burkman, who is CEO of Burkman LLC, told the Huffington Post that he began working on the measure after college football star Michael Sam announced he is gay and said he will be pushing Republican legislators in Washington to support it.

 Already, he says, five members of the House of Representatives and a senator have expressed interest in co-sponsoring the measure but wouldn't reveal any names.
 He predicts that support for the bill would rise to 36 House members and five senators in three weeks. more >>

 ESPN has already confirmed that Tim Tebow will be lending his opinion to college football later this summer.